r1y0u/Student-Grade/README.md

 # Student-Grade

-You are given a Student class.
-(Copy it into Eclipse) A Student has a name and an ArrayList of grades (Doubles) as instance variables.
+A Student has a name and an ArrayList of grades (Doubles) as instance variables.

 Write a class named Classroom which manages Student objects.